 Skate trips always bring about some amazing stories.
 Here's one from a time a friend and I got robbed while skating through the street of Paris late at night.

 After skating up a few blocks my friend turns to me with a look of panic on his face, he starts patting down all his pockets, “Dude, I just got robbed!”.
-He tells me he’s missing his wallet, passport and camera.
-Just as we stand in the middle of street freaking out a little bit and trying to figure out if anything else we owned was missing, we hear a yell in the distance.
+He realizes he’s missing his wallet, passport and camera.
+We stand in the middle of street freaking out a little bit, and trying to figure out if anything else we owned was missing, then we hear a yell in the distance.
 As we look back down the street we see one of the promoter guys screaming to get our attention and running full speed towards us.
 Not sure if we should run or stay, we look at each other and make our way towards him.
 When we meet him, he’s sweaty and out of breath and it takes him a minute to gather himself, “My friend just robbed you guys!” he says in French, “But after you guys left we felt so bad because we liked you guys... you’re good guys!
-We decided to give it back, but I had to run a few blocks to catch up with you guys on your boards”.
-He held out his hands and gave my friend back his camera, passport and wallet (that had 200 euros still in it, untouched).
+We decided to give it back, but I had to run to catch up with you guys on your boards”.
+He held out his hands and gave my friend back his camera, passport and wallet (with cash still in it, untouched).
 We thanked him and parted ways.
 As we skated home it slowly sunk in just how lucky we were and what a weird night it was.
-Not many people can say they’ve been pick pocketed and then had all their stuff returned by the thief.
-I guess first impressions are important.
+Not many people can say they’ve been robbed and then had all their stuff returned by the thief.

-The moral of this story is that first impressions are important and you should always buy the local soccer jersey anywhere you go in Europe (no matter how touristy it looks).
+The moral of this story is that first impressions are important and you should always buy a local soccer jersey anywhere you go in Europe, no matter how touristy it makes you look.